-21.4.3 Test A.5: UN gap test
+21.4.32 Test A.5: UN gap test

-This test is used to measure the ability of a substance or mixture to propagate a detonation by subjecting it to a detonating booster charge under confinement in a steel tube.
+This test is used to measure the ability of a substance to propagate a detonation by subjecting it to a detonating booster charge under confinement in a steel tube.
 It may be used to answer the question in box 1 of Figure 20.1.

-The apparatus is shown in Figure 21.4.3.1.
-The test sample is contained in cold-drawn, seamless, carbon steel tube with an external diameter of 48 ± 2 mm, a wall thickness of 4.0 ± 0.1 mm and a length of 400 ± 5 mm.
-If the test substance-sample may react with the steel, the inside of the tube may be coated with fluorocarbon resin.
-The bottom of the tube is closed with two layers of 0.08 mm thick polythene sheet pulled tightly (so that it plastically deforms) over the bottom of the tube and held in place with rubber bands and insulating tape.
-For samples which affect polythene, polytetrafluoroethylene sheet can be used.
-The booster charge consists of 160 g RDX/wax (95/5) or PETN/TNT (50/50), 50 ± 1 mm in diameter with a density of 1600 ± 50 kg/m3 giving a length of about 50 mm.
-The RDX/wax charge may be pressed in one or more pieces, as long as the total charge is within the specifications, and the PETN/TNT charge is cast.
-A mild steel witness plate, 150 ± 10 mm square and 3.2 ± 0.2 mm thick, is mounted at the upper end of the steel tube and separated from it by spacers 1.6 ± 0.2 mm thick.
+The apparatus is shown in Figure 21.4.32.1.
+The test sample is contained in an annealed, seamless, carbon steel tube with an external diameter of $48 \pm 2$ mm, a wall thickness of 4 mm and a length of $400 \pm 5$ mm.
+If the test substance may react with the steel, the inside of the tube may be coated with fluorocarbon resin.
+The bottom of the tube is closed with a plastics sheet pulled tightly (so that it plastically deforms) over the bottom of the tube and held tightly in place.
+The plastics sheet shall be compatible with the substance under test.
+The booster charge consists of 160 g RDX/wax (95/5) or PETN/TNT that has a minimum of 50% PETN in the mixture, $50 \pm 1$ mm in diameter with a density of $1600 \pm 50$ kg/m.
+The charges may be pressed in one or more pieces, as long as the total charge is within the specifications, and the PETN/TNT charge is cast.
+A mild steel witness plate, $150 \pm 10$ mm square and 3 mm thick, may be mounted at the upper end of the steel tube and separated from it by spacers $1.6 \pm 0.2$ mm thick.

-21.4.3.3.1 The sample is loaded to the top of the steel tube.
+21.4.32.3.1 The sample is loaded to the top of the steel tube.
 Solid samples are loaded to the density attained by tapping the tube until further settling becomes imperceptible.
 The sample mass is determined and, if solid, the apparent density calculated using the measured internal volume of the tube.
-The density should be as close as possible to the shipping density.

-21.4.3.3.2 The tube is placed in a vertical position and the booster charge is placed in direct contact with the sheet which seals the bottom of the tube.
+21.4.32.3.2 The tube is placed in a vertical position and the booster charge is placed in direct contact with the sheet which seals the bottom of the tube.
 The detonator is fixed in place against the booster charge and initiated.
 Two tests should be performed unless detonation of the substance is observed.

-21.4.3.4.1 The test results are assessed on the basis of the fragmentation pattern of the tube.
+21.4.32.4.1 The test results are assessed on the basis of the fragmentation pattern of the tube.
 The witness plate is used only to provide supplemental information on the violence of the reaction.
 The test giving the most severe assessment should be used for classification.

-"Yes": The tube is fragmented over its entire length.

-- "Partial": The tube is not fragmented over its entire length but the average tube fragmentation (average over the two tests) is greater than 1.5 times the average fragmentation length found with an inert material with the same physical state. - "No": The tube is not fragmented over its entire length and the average tube fragmentation (average over the two tests) is not more than 1.5 times the average fragmentation length found with an inert material with the same physical state.
+21.4.
+32 .4.2 The test criteria are as follows: "Yes": - The tube is fragmented over its entire length.
+"Partial": - The tube is not fragmented over its entire length but the average tube fragmentation (average over the two tests) is greater than 1.5 times the average fragmentation length found with an inert material with the same physical state.
+"No": - The tube is not fragmented over its entire length and the average tube fragmentation (average over the two tests) is not more than 1.5 times the average fragmentation length found with an inert material with the same physical state.
+21.4.
+3 2.5 Examples of results